EAP LEADERSHIP ACADEMY 2025 | LEIPZIG, GERMANY

 Prof. Sanja Kolaček is an internationally recognised expert in paediatric gastroenterology, based in Zagreb, Croatia.
 She is Professor of Paediatrics at the Medical University of Zagreb, where she also completed her Master of Science and PhD degrees.
 Until her retirement in 2022, she served as Head of the University Department of Paediatrics at the Children’s Hospital Zagreb and led the Croatian Referral Centre for Paediatric Gastroenterology and Nutrition.
 Prof. Kolaček was President of the European Society for Paediatric Gastroenterology, Hepatology and Nutrition (ESPGHAN) from 2019 to 2022 and now serves as the society’s Liaison Officer.
 She has contributed extensively to the advancement of her field through European research initiatives, expert advisory roles, and scientific collaborations.
 A prolific author and speaker, Prof. Kolaček has published over 300 papers in peer-reviewed journals and has delivered more than 250 invited lectures at major international scientific meetings.
 She has also served as Associate Editor for the Journal of Pediatric Gastroenterology and Nutrition and continues to contribute to several editorial boards and peer-review panels.

-Secretary General German Society of Pediatrics and Adolescent Medicine, Generalsekretär der Deutschen Gesellschaft für KInder- und Jugendmedizin
+President, German Society of Pediatrics and Adolescent Medicine, Generalsekretär der Deutschen Gesellschaft für KInder- und Jugendmedizin

 Daniel Saraga